soc1ety/soc1ety.github.io/content/posts/remote-process-injection.md

 ---
 # Conclusion

-I aimed to demonstrate a simple yet powerful program that enabled us to achieve code execution on a target machine.
-I wrote this code in about 30 minutes while relearning C from scratch, since I had forgotten most of what I knew about this lovely language.
-So, please don't judge too harshly if my code has made you want to give up programming for good.

-I hope you enjoyed following along as much as I enjoyed creating this.
-I'm excited to dive into even more fun projects in the wonderful piece of software that is Windows.
+This project demonstrated a simple yet effective method for achieving remote code execution on a target machine.
+While the implementation is basic, it highlights the core concepts of process injection and AV evasion.
+Developing this program also served as a hands-on way to relearn C programming.
+I look forward to exploring more advanced techniques in future projects.

-See you soon, and take care !
+See you soon and take care !

 ---